kwalczak80/mx-monster/README.md

 - Information about the product quantity available for sale.
 - The product description
 - Option to select the product size.
 The following size options are available from the drop-down menu (XS, S, M, L, XL).
 Please note that if the product does not have a size, i.e., the navigation system, the size option will not be visible on the screen.
-- Quantity - to select the quantity of the product the user wants to buy
+- Quantity - field to select the product quantity the user wants to buy
 - The **Keep shopping** button to redirect the user to the all products page
 - The **Add to bag** button to add the specific product to the shopping bag